 Primerica Advisors Background

 Founded in 1977, Primerica Advisors is an independent financial services firm serving clients in America, Canada, Puerto Rico and Guam.
-The firm’s legal name is PFS Investments, Inc., and Primerica is a subsidiary of Primerica, Inc. Its international headquarters is located in Duluth, Georgia, but the firm operates in more than 50 U.S. states and territories total.
+The firm’s legal name is PFS Investments, Inc., and Primerica is a subsidiary of Primerica, Inc., a financial services company that trades on the New York Stock Exchange (NYSE).

 Primerica Advisors Client Types and Minimum Account Sizes

-The firm offers investment services and solutions to middle income families, high-net-worth individuals and non-high-net-worth individuals, corporations and charitable organizations.
-Primerica’s account minimum varies based on account type.
+Primerica Advisors offers investment services to high-net-worth individuals, non-high-net-worth individuals, corporations and charitable organizations.

-The firm generally requires $25 million as an initial investment, but certain program models require other minimum investment amounts.
-Primerica doesn’t specify a minimum account size requirement.
+Although the firm generally requires $25,000 as an initial investment, certain program models require other minimum investment amounts.
+In other words, Primerica doesn’t utilize a standard, firm-wide minimum account size.

 Services Offered by Primerica Advisors